choldgraf/choldgraf.github.io/content/2018/2018-12-05-free-labor-partners.md

 * Does your organization create a product that depends on open-source software?
 * Does your organization depend on proprietary software that depends on open-source software?

-If you answered "yes" to any of those questions, then ask yourself the following question:
+If you answered "yes" to any of those questions, then ask yourself the following questions:

 * Do you have explicit policies that encourage employees to contribute back to open projects?
 * Do you have explicit funding mechanisms to give resources to open projects?